An official army family and MWR Site

 And, as I said, the first batch was still good, but…the remake turned out so much better.
 I used only sharp cheddar and halved the amount of beer.

-Over the years we’ve eaten beer cheese and pretzels at numerous restaurants.
+Over the years, we’ve eaten beer cheese and pretzels at numerous restaurants.
 But they are almost always too salty.
-Thankfully the pretzels can usually be ordered without salt, and if they can’t, the salt can mostly be wiped off.
+Thankfully, the pretzels can usually be ordered without salt, and if they can’t, the salt can mostly be wiped off.
 I know it is needed to help keep the beer cheese fresh, but I often think they use more than actually needed for that purpose.
 This recipe doesn’t call for any salt, although some can be added if desired.

-It is important to know that the type of beer used will affect the flavor.
+It is important to know the type of beer used will affect the flavor.
 I prefer a pale ale or Fat Tire (an amber ale), which creates a lighter flavor.
 For those who like dark beers, such as malts or stouts, the beer cheese will take on deeper, more bitter notes.
 For ideas on how to pair beer and cheese, visit Pairing Cheese With Beer | Wisconsin Cheese.

 For a less beery taste, a lighter beer can be used.
 Or just use less of the beer, especially if using cans.
 For those who don’t drink, a non-alcoholic beer can be substituted, but trial and error may occur.